davigbr/agileleagues/README.md

 AgileLeagues is a gamification tool that aims to *help self-organized creative teams drive behaviors, amplify feedback, and increase progress visibility*.

-The service is available for free at: www.agileleagues.com.

 More about gamification of agile software development: www.agilegamification.org.

 ### Target Group